Rollout Then Optimize: A One-Step Newton Refinement of Learned Policies for Nonlinear Model Predictive Control: Trajectory tracking with a quadcopter

 \section{Trajectory tracking with a quadcopter}

 We test the proposed scheme considering the control of a nano-quadcopter that has to track a lemniscate trajectory in the 3D space.
-The results are obtained via numerical simulations using the quadcopter environment of \texttt{safe-control-gym}~\cite{Yuan2021safecontrolgym}.
-The MPC problems described in the next are formulated and solved using \texttt{acados}~\cite{Verschueren2021} with \texttt{HPIPM} as QP solver~\cite{Frison2020a}, the MPC with a double horizon can be efficiently implemented with the novel multi-phase framework~\cite{Frey2024c}.
+The results are obtained via numerical simulations using the quadcopter environment of \texttt{safe-control-gym} ~\cite{Yuan2021safecontrolgym}.
+The MPC problems described next are formulated and solved using \texttt{acados}~\cite{Verschueren2021} with \texttt{HPIPM} as QP solver~\cite{Frison2020a}.
 All computations are performed on a MacBook with Intel(R) Core(TM) i7-8559U~CPU~@~2.70GHz and 16 GB of memory running macOS 15.1.